Centre for the Technologies of Gene and Cell Therapy

 Start-up financing

-The CTGCT project will be financed on the basis of the European call Widening - Teaming for Excellence.
+The CTGCT project is financed on the basis of the European call Widening - Teaming for Excellence.
 It is an important scheme of the European Commission within the Horizon Europe program, dedicated to research and innovation.
 The strategic goal of the mentioned call is to strengthen research and innovation capacities in member states, associated countries and remote regions that would benefit in the field of research and innovation by cooperation with successful research organizations.
 In the CTGCT project, the following partner institutions cooperate: University College of London (UCL), University Medical Centre Utrecht, Charité University Hospital Berlin and Technical University Dresden.
 The European Commission, which recognized the development potential of the applicant, awarded the CTGCT project a grant of 15 million Euros, of which 12 million to the National Institute of Chemistry.
 The Slovenian Ministry of Education, Science and Sports will allocate additional funds of 15 million Euros to the project.
 With the funding, the project will ensure the conditions for the establishment and long-term operation of the centre.

 Location of the new CTGCT